 In that moment, I knew she wasn’t going to be saved in the way I wanted her to be saved.

 I couldn’t imagine ever recovering from the part of me that died with her.

-Right after my daughters funeral, we had a house full of people and I remember feeling so overwhelmed that my husband and I hid out in our bedroom closet to get away from everyone.
+Right after my daughters funeral, we had a house full of people and I remember feeling so overwhelmed that my husband and I hid out in our hall closet to get away from everyone.

 We felt destroyed.